Pachira

-Some 77 species have been identified.
+54 species are currently accepted.
 They form small or large trees with digitate leaves, and the fruit an oval woody one-celled capsule opening by a number of divisions and containing many seeds.

+History

+Although first named Pachira by Jean Baptiste Aublet in 1775.
 The genus name is derived from a language spoken in Guyana.

-History

-Although first named Pachira by Jean Baptiste Aublet in 1775, Carl Linnaeus the Younger unaware of this separately is said to have called the genus Carolinea after Princess (or Marchioness) "Sophia Caroline of Baden" in 1782.
+Carl Linnaeus the Younger unaware of this separately is said to have called the genus Carolinea after Princess (or Marchioness) "Sophia Caroline of Baden" in 1782.